All in the Mind (novel): Synopsis

 Set over a period of four days, the novel explores mental illness through its central character, Professor Martin Sturrock, described as 'widely viewed as one of the best psychiatrists in the business', and several of his patients.
 Among these are an alcoholic politician, a traumatised burns victim, a depressed manual worker, an adulterous barrister turned fitness fanatic and a Kosovan refugee who has been raped.
 Each patient tells his or her story in a consultation with Sturrock before they are later revisited in their individual subplots.
-Over the course of a weekend it becomes apparent that the brilliant but overworked Sturrock is as desperate for help as the people he is treating, and following an encounter in a seedy brothel the story ends for the Professor on a busy London street.
+Over the course of a weekend, it becomes apparent that the brilliant but overworked Sturrock is as desperate for help as the people he is treating, and following an encounter in a brothel, the story ends for Professor Sturrock on a busy London street.

 Background

 In 1986, while working as a political correspondent for the Daily Mirror, Campbell was admitted to hospital in Scotland, where he had travelled to cover a visit to Glasgow by then Labour leader Neil Kinnock.
 He was detained by the police for his own safety after being observed behaving oddly.
 During a stay as an inpatient at the BMI hospital in Glasgow, he was given medication to calm him, and realised that he had an alcohol problem after seeing the psychiatrist.
 He later returned to England, where his condition continued with a phase of depression.

 As he recovered from the breakdown, he began work on a story about a pop star driven to the point of breakdown by a Conservative government press secretary, and after making handwritten notes during a holiday in France, he word processed them when he returned home.
 However, the file containing the book was accidentally erased.
 He did not revisit the novel again until he was recording a 2008 BBC documentary about his breakdown.